willymcallister/willymcallister.github.io/_articles/source-transformation.md

 **Find the two points where the line crosses the $v$ axis and $i$ axis.**

-Put open and sort circuits across the port and measure with your mental multimeter.
+Put open and short circuits across the port and measure with your mental multimeter.

 $(v_{oc}, 0) = ($ \_\_\_\_\_\_\_\_, $0)$